-Do I Need a Lawyer in My Criminal Case?
+Do I Need a Georgia Criminal Lawyer in My Case?

 The short answer is Yes!
 The legal system is not intended for self-service.
 It can be complicated and overwhelming to someone not familiar with its intricacies.
 Lawyers help you navigate the system while forming the best possible case for your defense.

 One way that an Attorney is useful is for negotiations.
 An experienced Georgia Criminal Defense Attorney knows what a prosecutor and judge are willing to agree to.
 They can be creative based on your case in working out a deal for reduction of criminal charges in return for community service, alcohol or drug treatment programs, anger management, or other options.